 }

 In JavaScript, it is possible to add event listeners to DOM elements, for instance when the mouse moves over the element, when a mouse button is clicked on the element or when the mouse leaves the element.
-In order to achieve the desired drawing functionality, it is important to not only track the movement of the mouse over the element, but also track the state whether the left mouse button is currently being clicked or not.
+In order to achieve the desired drawing functionality, it is important to not only track the movement of the mouse over the element, but also to track the state whether the left mouse button is currently being clicked or not.
 If that is the case, the code snippet from above gets executed each time the mousemove event handler is called and the path of the mouse is drawn on the canvas.

 Touch events

-While the implementation of the support drawing feature with mouse events was not tremendously difficult, the solution did not immediately work on handheld devices like smartphones or tablets.
+While the implementation of the support drawing feature with mouse events was not tremendously difficult, the solution did not immediately work on handheld devices such as smartphones or tablets.
 This is due to the fact that they are operated with fingers and styluses instead of a mouse.
 Some handheld devices emulate mouse events when DOM elements are touched, however, the functionality of the feature on smartphones and tablets was unpredictable and unacceptable in terms of user experience.

 Eventually, a solution to this problem could be found by extending the previously described logic with touch events.
 Touch events are the counterparts to mouse events on desktop devices.
 They are, however, more complex than mouse events, because while there is always only one mouse pointer on desktop devices, „a user may touch the screen with multiple fingers at the same time“ (Jenkov 2014).